dracula/tmux/docs/CONFIG.md

 ### network-public-ip - [up](#table-of-contents)

-This widget displays the public IP address you're using.
+This widget displays the public IP address you're using, by querying the public service `ifconfig.me`.

 Possible nerdfont settings for public IP info: